 4. Assemble your team.

-Typically, the decisions over your organization’s intranet solution cannot be made by one person alone.
+Typically, the decisions about your organization’s intranet solution cannot be made by one person alone.
 You need a team that is able to get things done, committed to your intranet objectives and requirements, and is small enough to act with efficiency.

 In order to do this, determine the following: